Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 The regulatory approach uniquely addresses bankruptcy remoteness, clear legal title, and compliance with evolving requirements.
 Clients benefit from established legal precedents, regulatory oversight, and private crime/specie policies (digital assets are not FDIC-insured).
 While DeFi composability remains limited and withdrawal timeframes can extend to days, fiduciaries with regulatory obligations often find this the only acceptable path for significant allocations.

-Global regulatory variation affects implementation—stricter U.S. fiduciary rules contrast with flexible frameworks in Singapore, impacting legal protections and innovation.
+Global regulatory variation affects implementation, stricter U.S. fiduciary rules contrast with flexible frameworks in Singapore, impacting legal protections and innovation.
 In qualified custody, client assets are held separately from the custodian's property, generally excluded from bankruptcy estates.
 Recovery timing varies: clean segregation enables prompt transfers to successor custodians, while complex estates can extend timelines to months.

 ### Major Institutional Custodians